-For noise sensitive applications, please be aware that this laser driver has very low noise between DC to 5kHz, but a little high ripple output voltage, sine-wave, 4mV{P-P}, at the switching frequency, 500kHz.
+For noise sensitive applications, please be aware that this laser driver has very low noise between DC to 10kHz, but a little high ripple output voltage, sine-wave, 4mV{P-P}, at the switching frequency, 500kHz.

-Figure 2 is the top view of the ATLS10A217, which also shows the pin names and locations.
+Figure 2 is the top view of the ATLS2A212, which also shows the pin names and locations.
 Its thickness is 4.5mm.
 The pin functions and specifications are described in Table 1 below.
-Note that the metal case is internally connected to ground.